ricCarrozzo/FilterDesign/README.md

 Scratchpad container for some filter design scripts

-dedicated to Lagrange-Papoulis "Optimum-L" filters
+dedicated to Legendre-Papoulis "Optimum-L" filters